Best homeowners insurance in Ohio for 2023

 $1,493

-Your credit score affects more than your ability to get a mortgage or a car loan — it also can affect your home insurance rate.
+Your credit score can affect what you pay for home insurance.
 If you have a poor credit score, your insurer will likely see you as a risk for frequent home insurance claims and, as a result, you may have to pay more in premiums.

 Not all insurance companies factor a poor credit score as heavily into your rate, however, and it’s still possible to get cheap insurance with bad credit.

-With an average rate of $1,966 per year, Grange has the cheapest home insurance rates in Ohio for a homeowner with poor credit, while Erie’s average yearly premium of $2,655 is the highest.
+With an average rate of $1,114 per year, Ohio Mutual has the cheapest home insurance rates in Ohio for a homeowner with poor credit.

 Company